-The Boston road construction accident attorneys at the Law Offices of Jeffrey S. Glassman understand the risks.
+The Boston road construction accident attorneys at the Jeffrey Glassman Injury Lawyers understand the risks.
 The Occupational Safety & Health Administration reports transportation accidents account for two-fifths of the nation's work-related deaths.
 More than 1,100 die every year in highway accidents.
 Nowhere is that risk greater than in road construction zones.

 Each year, nearly 1,000 workers die in highway construction zone accidents, according to the Centers for Disease Control and Prevention.
 Properly establishing highway construction zones is critical to the safety of workers and motorists alike.
 Proper signage and construction of adequate transition and termination zones are important safety considerations.
 Reduced speeds, adequate signage and barriers and police presence may also assist in reducing accident risks.

 More than 40,000 people are seriously injured in road construction accidents each year.
 Please do your part to stay safe.Injury Claims and Construction Zone Accidents in Massachusetts

 Equally critical is awareness and adherence to proper safety measure on the part of the motoring public.
 Primary and secondary accidents often occur when a motorist strikes a police vehicle or other safety vehicle pulled over at the side of the road.
 The Massachusetts Slow Down and Move Over law provides for fines of up to $100 for motorists who do not slow down for police or emergency vehicles with activated lights.

 Work zone safety tips from the Federal Highway Administration: